flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 Once a structure is created, some common operations can be applied to them to generate new structures.
 I will talk about some operations below.

 The first operation I will talk about is **repetition**.
-It means repeating a structure in a new harmony without changing its morphology.[^3]
+It means repeating a structure in a new harmony without changing its morphology.

 The Beethoven's sonata is an example of repetition: